David Fontana: Reception

 Michael Stausberg in a review for Fontana's book Psychology, Religion, and Spirituality wrote that most religious scholars would not consider his arguments valid and "empirical-minded scholars of religion would probably find some of [his] interpretations of religious traditions and their treatment somewhat questionable or naïve."

 Fontana was a believer in poltergeists and proposed in an article that they could haunt tape recorders.
 He speculated that this may have happened to the parapsychologist Maurice Grosse who investigated the Enfield Poltergeist case.
-However, Tom Flynn a media expert for the Committee for Skeptical Inquiry examined Fontana's article and suggested an entirely naturalistic explanation for the phenomena.
-According to the skeptical investigator Joe Nickell "Occasionally, especially with older tape and under humid conditions, as the tape travels it can adhere to one of the guide posts.
+However, Tom Flynn, a media expert for the Committee for Skeptical Inquiry, examined Fontana's article and suggested an entirely naturalistic explanation for the phenomena.
+According to the sceptical investigator Joe Nickell, "Occasionally, especially with older tape and under humid conditions, as the tape travels, it can adhere to one of the guide posts.
 When this happens on a deck where both supply and take-up spindles are powered, the tape continues to feed, creating a fold.
 It was such a loop of tape, Flynn theorizes, that threaded its way amid the works of Grosse’s recorder."